 Metroid: Other M will often end a cutscene with a monster charging towards Samus, which she must dodge with the sense move to avoid taking extra damage before the fight proper.

 The Legend of Zelda: The Wind Waker and The Legend of Zelda: Twilight Princess have instances during battles where you must hit the A button during a specific moment to make Link perform a special attack, and it's the only way of defeating some foes.
 The later gives the player more time, but sometimes the attack randomly misses (even if you successfully hit the button) and makes you stab the ground and get temporarily stuck.
-It also uses this method for performing scripted jumps in certain sections, though there isn't a time limit for those.
+Twilight Princess also uses this method for performing scripted jumps in certain sections, though these don't have a time limit (except for a few rare occasions).

 Asura's Wrath has quick time events that aren't as unforgiving as a lot of others, and some of them can even be skipped, with only a bit of health being taken away from you.
 They're mostly used the other way around when Asura is about to cause some serious damage, and even when they are from enemy attacks, the prompts are intended less for avoiding damage, as they almost always end with Asura pulling a counterattack.

 There's also a unique example in a version called "Synchronic Impacts".
 Usually, whenever a quick time event appears on a video game screen, you need to press it immediately in order to succeed.
 These particular versions, however, act more like Rhythm Game inputs where you wait for a circle to shrink around a Y or Triangle button command and time your button press to them, and it usually occurs whenever Asura does a big attack on an opponent after pressing the burst button to initiate.
 This is one of the skippable examples, but doing so costs you end of level points that give high rankings.
 It even has rankings of Good, Great, and Excellent depending on the timing of your button press, just like an actual Rhythm Game.